Congruent triangles are identical triangles.

 DF=AB=5

-Since 5 is greater than 4 and the angle equal to 34 is opposite the larger side in both triangles, then the angle ACB is equal to the angle DEF
+Since 5 is greater than 4 and the angle equal to 34 is opposite the larger side in both triangles, the angle ACB must be equal to the angle DEF

 Therefore, the triangles are congruent according to the SAS theorem, as a result of this all angles and sides are congruent, and all answers are correct.